 Upon client request, following published guidelines and timetables, LTS may install on selected computing systems appropriately licensed, client-provided academic software.
 A copy of the license must be provided for LTS records.
 In concert with the requester, LTS also installs on its computing systems software which is intended to provide a convenience—through ease of accessibility—to clients.
 For software installed under either of these two conditions, requesters are expected to assume local support responsibilities and collaborate with LTS on upgrades and patches.
 LTS cannot provide technical support, training, or local documentation.

 At the time of an academic software acquisition, a support level is assigned.
 Current software, as well as software installed as a courtesy to clients, is evaluated annually for relevance to the Lehigh community, hardware and software support investment, and price increases.
 A list is maintained on the Web that specifies support level and support consultants for each application.
-The support level list is reviewed and modified twice a year by Client Services functional managers.
+The support level list is reviewed and modified twice a year.